* The Passion of Joan of Arc (Carl Dreyer, France, 1927)

 Goldfinger, Five Million Years to Earth, Yellow Submarine, Mississippi Masala,

-This is Spinal Tap, Night of the Hunter, The War of the Worlds (the original, not the horrible Spielberg remake), Animal House, When We Were Kings,
+This is Spinal Tap, Control, Weekend, The Right Stuff, The Cool School, Stranger than Fiction, Night of the Hunter, The War of the Worlds (the original, not the horrible Spielberg remake), Animal House, When We Were Kings,

-Le Mepris (Contempt), Beverly Hills Cop, The 7 Faces of Dr. Lao, The Visitor, Magnolia, The Enigma of Kaspar Hauser (AKA Every Man For Himself and God Against All), Y Tu Mama Tambien, Office Space, Raising Arizona, Donnie Darko, Monsters, Inc.,
+Le Mepris (Contempt), Lantana, Zero Dark Thirty, Beverly Hills Cop, An Education, The Wind WIll Carry Us, The 7 Faces of Dr. Lao, The Visitor, Magnolia, Talladega Nights, The Enigma of Kaspar Hauser (AKA Every Man For Himself and God Against All), Y Tu Mama Tambien, Sergio Leone's "Dollars" trilogy, Office Space, Raising Arizona, Donnie Darko, Monsters, Inc.,

-The Hours, Hot Fuzz, Persepolis, McCabe & Mrs. Miller, In Bruges, Ghost World, Casino Royale (2006 version), The Best Years of Our Lives, Russian Ark, From Russia With Love,
+The Hours, Hot Fuzz, End of the Tour, Persepolis, Rachel Getting Married, McCabe & Mrs. Miller, In Bruges, Ghost World, True Grit (the 2010 Coen Brothers remake), Casino Royale (2006 version), The Best Years of Our Lives, Russian Ark, Moonlighting (not the TV series Moonlighting), Secretariat, Argo, From Russia With Love,

-Ruby in Paradise, Schindler's List, 25th Hour, Masculin-Feminin, Superbad, A Night at the Opera, Garden State, The Shining,
+Ruby in Paradise, Schindler's List, 25th Hour, Masculin-Feminin, Superbad, A Night at the Opera, The Shawshank Redemption, Garden State, The Shining,

 Breaking Away, The Player, My Architect, L.A.
 Confidential, John Adams (HBO mini-series), Intolerable Cruelty, Lost in Translation, The French Connection, Close Encounters of the Third Kind, Amelie, Stranger Than